jundalisay/spblist/content/en/research/indian/gospel/chapter-22.md

 ACTOR: "Yes, sir.
 Now I understand."

+{{< l a="Ramakrishna" >}}
-MASTER: "You must practise tapasya.
+You must practise tapasya.
 Only then can you attain the goal.
 It will avail you nothing even if you learn the texts of the scriptures by heart.
 You cannot become intoxicated by merely saying 'siddhi' over and over.
 You must swallow some.

 One cannot explain the vision of God to others.
 One cannot explain conjugal happiness to a child five years old."
+{{< /l >}}

 ACTOR: "How does One realize the Ātman?"

 Just then Rākhāl was about to take his meal in the Master's room.
 He hesitated at the sight of so many people.
 During those days the Master looked on Rākhāl as Gopala and on himself as Mother Yaśoda.

+{{< l a="Ramakrishna" >}}
-MASTER (to Rākhāl): "Why don't you eat?
+(to Rākhāl): "Why don't you eat?
 Let the people stand aside if you wish it.
 (To a devotee) Keep some ice for Rākhāl.
 (To Rākhāl) Do you intend to go to Vanhooghly?
 Don't go in this sun."
+{{< /l >}}

 Rākhāl sat down to his meal.
 Sri Ramakrishna again spoke to the actor.

 MASTER: "Why didn't all of you take your meal from the kitchen of the Kāli temple?
 That would have been nice."

 ACTOR: "All of us don't have the same opinion about food; so our food is cooked separately.
 All don't like to eat in the guest-house."

 While Rākhāl was taking his meal, the Master and the devotees sat on the porch and continued their conversation.

-Means of Self-realization
+## Means of Self-realization

 MASTER (to the actor): "You asked me about Self-realization.
 Longing is the means of realizing Ātman.
 A man must strive to attain God with all his body, with all his mind, and with all his speech.
 Because of an excess of bile one gets jaundice.

 Then one sees everything as yellow; one perceives no colour but yellow.
 Among you actors, those who take only the roles of women acquire the nature of a woman; by thinking of woman your ways and thoughts become womanly.
 Just so, by thinking day and night of God one acquires the nature of God.

 "The mind is like white linen just returned from the laundry.
 It takes on the colour you dip it in."

 ACTOR: "But it must first be sent to the laundry."

 MASTER: "Yes.
 First is the purification of the mind.
 Afterwards, if you direct the mind to the contemplation of God, it will be coloured by God-Consciousness.
 Again, if you direct the mind to worldly duties, such as the acting of a play, it will be coloured by worldliness."

 Sri Ramakrishna had rested on his bed only a few minutes when Hari, Narayan, Narendra Bannerji, and other devotees arrived from Calcutta and saluted him.
 Narendra Bannerji was the son of the professor of Sanskrit at the Presidency College of Calcutta.

 Because of friction with other members of the family, he had rented a separate house where he lived with his wife and children.
 Narendra was a very simple and guileless man.

 He practised spiritual discipline and, at the time of meditation, heard various sounds-the sound of a gong, and so on.
 He had travelled in different parts of India and he visited the Master now and then.

 Narayan was a school boy 16 years old.
 He often visited the Master, who was very fond of him.

 Hari lived with his brothers at their Baghbazar house.
 He had studied up to the matriculation class in the General Assembly Institution.
 Then he had given up his studies and devoted his time at home to the contemplation of God, the reading of the scriptures, and the practice of yoga.

 He also visited the Master now and then.

 Sri Ramakrishna often sent for Hari when he went to Balarām's house in Baghbazar.

+{{< l a="Ramakrishna" >}}
-MASTER (to the devotees): "I have heard a great deal about Buddha.
+(to the devotees): "I have heard a great deal about Buddha.
 He is one of the ten Incarnations of God.2 Brahman is immovable, immutable, inactive, and of the nature of Consciousness.
 When a man merges his buddhi, his intelligence, in Bodha, Consciousness, then he attains the Knowledge of Brahman; he becomes buddha, enlightened.

 "Nangta used to say that the mind merges in the buddhi, and the buddhi in Bodha, Consciousness.